-PAD 654 Bureaucracv Public and Management (3.0); 3 cr.
+PAD 654 Bureaucracy and Public Management (3.0); 3 cr.
 Familiarity with the Lebanese government.
 Nature of bureaucracy in modern government with emphasis on Lebanon.
 Explanation of why government agencies behave as they do.
-Focus on real and imagined problems with bureaucratic rule. evaluation of proposed solutions for commonly problems.
+Focus on real and imagined problems with bureaucratic rule, evaluation of commonly proposed solutions for these problems.
 Example from schools, armies, welfare bureaus, regulatory agencies and intelligence service among others.

-PAD 699 Thesis, Project, or Comprehensive Exam in Public Administration (6.0); 6 cr.
-The thesis involves the application of research methods to a significant topic of current relevance to the spheres of Public
+PAD 699 Thesis or Project, in Public Administration (6.0); 6 cr.
+The thesis involves the application of research methods to a significant topic of current relevance to the spheres of Public Administration.

-Administration.
 The project involves the incorporation of the student's hypotheses, methods of testing, test results and conclusion in a sound, written report available to later researchers.